passthehashbrowns/passthehashbrowns.github.io/_posts/2020-09-20-DriverBlock.md

 ---
 layout: default
-title: "Blocking Remote Memory Forensics With API Hooking"
+title: "Blocking Remote Memory Forensics Like An EDR"
 permalink: /blocking-remote-memory-forensics/
 ---

-# Blocking Remote Memory Forensics With API Hooking
+# Blocking Remote Memory Forensics Like An EDR

 You can find all of the accompanying source code for this blog post [here](https://github.com/passthehashbrowns/DriverBlock).